Policymaking by any other name ...

 Jonathan Craft is Associate Professor at the University of Toronto where he teaches, researches, and writes on public policy & governance.
 In 2019 he founded Policy Ready, a platform for practitioners and scholars interested in better understanding policy-making & governance in the age of disruption.

 Laura Nelson-Hamilton is a hyphenate in name and practice.
 She has an interest in collaborative approaches to public problem solving and has worked in community-based research, advocacy, operations, policy, service design, and digital service delivery.
-She’s currently upskilling in systems practice and working on a certificate in service design at the University of Toronto.

 policymaking today